 Joseph Dreamhouse has been serving the community since 2013, and officially became a 501(c) (3) in 2015.
-Over the years, JDH has helped over 50,000 families going through food insecurity by providing them with a balance nutritious meal.
+Over the years, JDH has helped to date over 450,000 families going through food insecurity by providing them with a balance nutritious meal.
 JDH has extended its heart of compassion and hand to families in other countries that have suffered natural disaster as recently as Puerto Rico.
 Joseph Dreamhouse has sent over 40,000 pounds to countries like Puerto Rico, Venezuela, Ecuador, Haiti, Chile and Jamaica to name a few.
 JDH chooses to fight hunger with our hearts, by making sure families that come to us leave with their respect and dignity.

 Hunger is quite real and prideful!
-Those who suffer from food insecurity the most are not the homeless as one may think; but lower income families, the elderly and immigrants.
+Those who suffer from food insecurity the most are not the homeless, as one may think, but lower income families, the elderly and immigrants.
 Fear, paranoia and embarrassment cripple individuals from seeking food.
 Those needing food fear judgment because they are employed doing several jobs to generate income to survive and they think that people will ask them “why are you here?” when you have a job/jobs.

 Hunger has no race, age or gender.
 Hunger affects so many families at unforeseen times.
 Especially those living on minimum wage, fixed income and paycheck to paycheck.
 Hunger can occur when a person gets an unexpected bill, an emergency medical situation or just not having enough money to survive.
 Florida is the 12th state in United States ranked for food insecurity.
 Over 785,000 South Floridians suffer from food insecurity.
 One out of four (over 280,000) children got to bed hungry in South Florida.
 One out of seven (over 150,000) elderly people struggle with food insecurity.
 One out of seven households (130,000) has a working family member facing the difficult challenge of making a tough choice of food on the table or a place to live or even keeping utilities current.